 IDA user instructions

 The renewed IDA will enable access via new web browser UI and command line.
 The current icommands (iRODS), Cyberduck file transfer program and SUI My Files will not be supported after the transition to the renewed service.
-User instructions for the new user interfaces will be provided on these web pages when the new environment is available.

 When access rights to IDA are granted the user gets a CSC user name, CSC password and an IDA password.
 If the user already had a CSC user name then no new CSC user name or CSC passwords are created.
 The same CSC user name is used in all services but the password is service specific.